 God puts Abraham to the test.
-He called his name and once God calls your name it is a test.
-And after all those things that had happened to him, he replies "Here I Am!"
-Abraham is to take his only son to the land of Moriah, then he is to sacrifice his only son Isaac; the son he loves; his promised son.
+He called his name once and Abraham answered "Here I am!"
+Abraham is to take his only son to the land of Moriah, and then he is to sacrifice his only son Isaac; the son he loves, his promised son.
 Have you ever told yourself, this is only a test?
-Well, when you know that, it will take all within you to stand till it's worked out.
+Well, when you know that, it will take all within you to stand till it's worked out, it's a test.
 Will we give up what we can't hold on to, to allow God to give us what we can't get without Him?
-The land of Moriah upon one of the mountains God will lead him to to offer burnt offerings is where they are headed.
-Isn't that just like God, to tell you to go but still not all the specifics (upon one of the mountains in which I tell you...).
+Abraham is to offer burnt offerings upon one of the mountains in the land of Moriah that God will lead him to.
+He doesn't even know which mountain.
+Isn't that just like God, to tell you to go, but still not all the specifics?
 Well, they get up very early and leave with a donkey and two servants.
 It takes 3 days to get there.
-Then Abraham and Isaac travel up a mountain alone to worship and then Abraham desire is for both to return (22:1-5).
+Then Abraham and Isaac traveled up a mountain alone to worship.
+Abraham's desire was for both of them to return back down the mountain.
 They went together, Isaac carrying the wood and Abraham carrying the knife and the fire for the burnt offering.
+(22:1-6).

 Isaac asks Abraham "Behold the fire and the wood, but where is the lamb for the burnt offering?"
 Abraham simply says "God will provide himself a lamb for the burnt offering."
-And then without a word, Abraham built an altar, laid the wood in order, bound Isaac his son, and laid Isaac upon the wood on the altar.
+After arriving, and then without a word, Abraham built an altar, laid the wood in order, bound Isaac his son, and laid Isaac upon the wood on the altar.
 This was absolute surrender for the both of them.

-Abraham was about to plunge the knife into Isaac, when the angel of the Lord told Abraham not to harm Isaac.
+Abraham was about to plunge the knife into Isaac, when the angel of the Lord called his name twice from heaven and told him not to harm Isaac.
 God saw in Abraham's heart that he loved and reverence Him (God) more than he loved his son.
-God provided a ram as a substitute for Isaac; its horns were caught in the thicket and it was therefore offered as the offering, unto the Lord for worship.
-"Abraham called the name of that place Jehovah-Jireh" which means "The Lord shall be seen", that is, "The Lord will provide" (22:6-14).
+God provided a ram as a substitute for Isaac; its horns were caught in the thicket and couldn't get away.
+So Abraham took the "ram" and offered him up for the burnt offering instead of his son to worship the Lord.
+"Abraham called the name of that place Jehovah-Jireh" which means "The Lord shall be seen", that is, "The Lord will provide."
+Yes.
+God did provide a lamb for Himself for the offering (22:7-14).